ademisaint/MultichainCryptoWalletDocs/methods/generate-wallet-from-mnemonic.md

 # Generate Wallet From Mnemonic

-This generates a wallet from a Mnemonic phrase.
-The method takes an object as a parameter.
-This object's parameters are:
+This method generates a wallet from a Mnemonic phrase.
+It takes an object as a parameter.

 {% tabs %}